Current Status of Education Development Charges

 Do I have to pay a fee?

-Some land uses, like hospitals, government buildings or farms do not have to pay EDCs.
-For a complete list of land uses that do not have to pay, please refer to the Education Development Charges By-Law, 2021.
+Some land uses, like hospitals, government buildings, or farms, do not have to pay EDCs.
+Please refer to the Education Development Charges By-Law, 2021, for a complete list of exempt land uses.

 Unlike some municipalities, we do not have any area-specific exemptions (e.g., core area redevelopment).